grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

 }
 ```

+For code optimization strategies, the generated code is not *fully* strict on `select2`.
+When Faust produces C++ code, the C++ compiler can decide to *avoid the execution of the stateless part of the signal that is not selected* (and not needed elsewhere).
+This doesn't change the semantics of the output signal, but it changes the strictness of the code if a division by 0 would have been executed in the stateless part.
 When stateless expressions are used, they are by default generated using a *non-strict* conditional expression.

 For instance the following DSP code:

 ```
 process = select2((+(1)~_)%10, sin:cos:sin:cos, cos:sin:cos:sin);